pvdz/preval/tests/cases/let_aliases/ai/try_catch_rethrow_mutation.md

 catch (a) {
   throw a;
 }
-throw "Preval: This statement contained a read that reached no writes: x;";
+throw "Preval: This statement contained a read that reached no writes: binding: x, code: x;";
 `````